MIT-LCP/Shakespeare-Method/README.md

 [1.0_create_adult_inputs.ipynb](1.0_create_adult_inputs.ipynb)

 + Python2 environment
-+ Time and Transfused studies.
++ Time and Transfused studies
-This notebook is the first of 2 steps to create the cohort for our study.
+This notebook is the first of 2 steps to create the cohorts.

 ![flowchart_of_cohort_creation](./images/cohort.png)